How-To Creole

 local_library What You Will Learn

-Demonstratives are simply the words this, that, these and those.
+Demonstratives include words such as this, that, these, and those.

-In this lesson, you will learn how to use the Creole demonstratives sa a (this) and sa yo (these/those).
+In this lesson, you will learn how to use the Creole demonstratives sa a (this/that) and sa yo (these/those).

 How to Say "This" or "That"